 All students subject to dismissal or probation shall be given timely notice after their academic status is determined by the Law School.
 Failure to receive notice under this Rule is not to be construed as a waiver of any other Rule.

-Individual semester grade averages and cumulative overall grade averages, as used in these rules, shall be computed on the following basis:
+Individual semester grade averages and cumulative overall grade averages, as used in these rules, shall be calculated on the following basis:

 The numerical value of grades is as follows:

-Courses in which the recorded grade is a No Report (NR), Withdrawal (W), or Pass (S) shall not be included in the computation of grade averages.
+Courses in which the recorded grade is a No Report (NR), Withdrawal (W), Unsatisfactory (U), or Pass (S) shall not be included in the calculation of grade averages.

-Except with respect to transfer students as provided in §IV.K. only the grades received in courses taken at the University of South Carolina School of Law shall be included in the computation of grade averages for the purpose of these rules.
-Courses taken for Law School credit in other departments or schools of the University of South Carolina shall be recorded on a pass/fail basis by the Law School, with a grade of below C being recorded as a Failure.
-See also §§ IV.D, and IV.I.3. for pass/fail rules on courses taken at other Law Schools.
+Except with respect to transfer students as provided in §IV.K, only the grades received in courses taken at the University of South Carolina School of Law shall be included in the calculation of grade averages for the purpose of these rules.
+Courses taken for Law School credit in other departments or schools of the University of South Carolina shall be recorded on a pass/fail basis by the Law School.
+See also §§ IV.D and IV.I.3 for pass/fail rules on courses taken at other law schools.

-Except as provided under the Academic Forgiveness Program (See §VI.B.) when a course is repeated both grades shall be included in the computation of the cumulative overall grade average, and each grade shall be included in the appropriate semester grade average.
+Except as provided under the Academic Forgiveness Program (See §VI.B), when a course is repeated, both grades shall be included in the calculation of the cumulative overall grade average, and each grade shall be included in the appropriate semester grade average.